 International Driving Permits

-It is illegal to drive without a valid license and insurance in most countries.
-You should check with the embassy of the country you plan to visit or live in to find specific driver's license requirements.
-Many countries do not recognize a U.S. driver's license, but most accept an International Driving Permit (IDP).
-IDPs may not be valid the whole time you stay abroad and may only be valid with a U.S. or local license.
+- It is illegal to drive without a valid license and insurance in most countries.
+Check the International Travel Country Information page for your destination to find contact information for its foreign embassy or consulate.
+Visit the website of the foreign embassy or consulate to find specific driver's license requirements.
+Many countries do not recognize a U.S. driver's license, but most accept an International Driving Permit (IDP) that you can get from the AAA (American Automobile Association) before you leave.
+IDPs may not be valid the whole time you stay abroad and/or may only be valid with a U.S. or local license.

-In general, your U.S. auto insurance policy does NOT cover you abroad.
-However, it may when you drive to Canada and Mexico.
+- In general, your U.S. auto insurance policy does NOT cover you abroad, though some policies do provide coverage when you drive to Canada and Mexico.
 Check with your insurance company before you go.

-Even if your policy is valid in a particular country, it may not meet their minimum requirements.
-If you are under-insured, you can usually buy additional auto insurance in the United States or in your destination country.
+- Even if your policy is valid in a particular country, it may not meet local minimum insurance requirements.
+If you are under-insured in your destination, you may be able to buy additional auto insurance in the United States or in your destination country.

-Car rental companies overseas can usually provide auto insurance, but in some countries the required coverage is minimal.
+- Car rental companies overseas usually provide an auto insurance option, but in some countries the required coverage is minimal.
 In that case, consider buying insurance coverage equal to what you carry at home.

 Road Safety and Security